-We are supporting national research dedicated to understanding COVID-19 and improving the outcome for patients.
+We are supporting national research dedicated to understanding coronavirus (COVID-19) and improving the outcome for patients.

-Many of our research, manufacturing and testing teams are involved in work alongside other sectors of the healthcare system to help analyse and control the outbreak of COVID-19.
+Beyond the clinical trials, many of our research, manufacturing and testing teams are involved in work alongside other sectors of the healthcare system to help analyse and control the outbreak of coronavirus.

 Testing for COVID-19

 Testing blood to understand how many people have had, or currently have, coronavirus has been outlined as a priority for this government in the response to the outbreak in the UK.

 We are supporting some of the research that is underway, by sharing some samples of blood which we hold already.
 These are extra samples which we routinely take when you give blood and use for mandatory tests to make sure your donation is safe for transfusion.